Stability conditions and braid group actions on affine $A_n$ quivers: Introduction

+We follow arguments of of \cite{BrSm} and combine the following two results to prove this theorem.
+First, King and Qiu \cite{KQ} establishes an equivalence between the mutation of cluster category and tilted heart of the dervied category of dg algebras for acyclic quivers.
+Second, Torkildsen \cite{Tor12} constructs the geometric description of an affine type $A$ quiver and its relation to the corresponding cluster categories.
+He shows that the mutation class of $N$-angulation of the annulus with marked points quotient by some relations is bijective to the mutation class of the associated colored quiver of affine type $A$.

+Trajectories called $N-2$ diagonals of $\phi(z)$ connecting marked points on annulus give rise to an $N$-angulation $\Delta$.
+We associate the colored quiver $Q$ of affine type $A$ to the $N$-angulation $\Delta$.
 As varying the meromorphic differential $\phi$, an $N$-angulation would be mutated to a new $N$-angulation when crossing some walls in $\mathrm{Quad}(N,n)$.
-Torkildsen shows that the mutation class of N-angulation of the annulus with marked points quotient by some relations is bijective to the mutation class of the associated colored quiver of affine type A \cite{Tor12}.

-We can obtain a bijection between $N-2$-diagonals and simple objects of a heart in $D(\tilde{A}_n)$.
-This implies that there is an isomorphism between the Grothendieck group of $D(\tilde{A}_n)$ and periods of the diffrential $\phi(z)$.
+By using the results of \cite{KQ} and \cite{Tor12}, we obtain a bijection between $N-2$-diagonals and simple objects of a heart in $D(\tilde{A}_n)$.
+This implies that there is an isomorphism between the Grothendieck group of $D(\tilde{A}_n)$ and periods of the differential $\phi(z)$.

-Seidel and Thomas define the spherical twist functor in the N-spherical objects of the heart in the derived category of $A_n$ type quiver algebras.
-The spherical subgroup of the autoequivalence group generated by spherical twist functors acts freely on the stability space and preserves the connected component the space of stability conditions.
-By applying the framework of Bridgeland and Smith \cite{BrSm}, we prove that there is a $\mathbb{C}^*$-equivaraint isomorphism